20 Fenchurch Street

 London, United Kingdom94,000 m²

-In 2004, the British developer Land Securities held a design competition for a high-performance, energy-efficient building to replace an obsolete office tower in London’s emerging “Eastern Cluster” high-rise commercial development area.
-The winning design by Rafael Viñoly Architects breaks with the perceived boundaries of common architectural expression for clear reasons: the floor plates widen at the top of the building instead of the bottom, adding incremental public space at ground level, providing extra leasable floor area on the valuable upper stories, and generating a large public Skygarden at the pinnacle of the building.
+In 2004, Rafael Viñoly Architects designed 20 Fenchurch Street, a high-performance, energy-efficient building to replace an obsolete office tower in the heart of the City of London.
+The design breaks with common architectural expression by enlarging the floor plans at the top of the building instead of the bottom, creating additional public space at ground level and providing extra leasable floor area to the valuable upper stories.

-Vertical louvers provide sun shading on the east and west elevations, following the fanning form and organic curves of the building as they open out and wrap over the roof and Skygarden.
-The north and south elevations feature extensive glazing to maximize views.
-On the southern elevation, the concave form and horizontal elements help to provide shade.
-And on the northern elevation, a cable-structured curtain wall, hung from the roof louvers arching above, is defined by a large urban window spanning the three levels of the Skygarden.
+Vertical louvers on the building’s façade provide sun shading on the east and west elevations, which follow the fanning form and organic curves of the building as they open out and wrap over the roof and Sky Garden.
+The north and south elevations feature extensive glazing to maximize views, while the curtain wall on the upper floors of the north façade extends to the roof louvers arched above, providing a large urban window spanning the full height of the Sky Garden.